Welcome to the

 anthropocene

-A new context for business development
+A new era for business development

 Adapted from Steffen et al. 2015: The trajectory of the Anthropocene: the great acceleration, by Enfors-Kautsky 2019.

-3 reasons why the rules of the game are changing
+Changing rules of the game

 To top